VoltCruelerz/OwlMarble-Magic/classes/fighter/Fighter.md

 ## Power Attack - 11 [New]

 Starting at 11th level, when you make an attack roll with a weapon, you can choose to take a -5 penalty to hit.
-If you then hit with the attack, the target takes additional damage of the weapon's type equal to your Fighter level.
+If you then hit with the attack, the target takes additional damage of the weapon's type equal to half your Fighter level.

 ## Weapon Adept - 13 [Updated]